Fasteners

 A major part of a fasteners torque spec is in the friction of the threads when tightening.
 Only a percentage of the torque applied is transmitted to the bolt preload itself.
 If you add a lubricant you change what is called the K factor thereby changing the torque being applied to the fastener/bolt.
 You are looking to apply what’s called preload to the bolt so that it stays in place.
 In laymens terms you are stretching the bolt material (usually steel) to the point it will hold in place.
 Too much and you will over stretch (over-torque) and permanently damage the fastener/steel.
 Too little and it will move and cause wear which will also eventually render the fastener useless.

 So if you want to achieve accurate and as intended torque specification then use only clean dry bolts.
 A lot of technical work was done by the manufacturer to determine the right torque on their engine, transmission, etc. Putting any oil, antiseize, or other lubricant on them can change your applied torque as much as 20-40%.
-Sometimes enough to cause the failure of the fastener.
+Sometimes enough to cause the failure of the fastener or related assembly.

 Digital Torque wrenches and Stretching bolts (past their limits)